Skip to main content

 • Understanding of Fireblocks Transaction Authorization Policy (TAP)

-• Familiarity with our Architecture Overview
+• Familiarity with the Architecture Overview

 1. Fireblocks Setup